jlcarr/MusicFromScratch/README.md

-# SciPySynth
+# MusicFromScratch
-A simple music synthesizer created from scratch using SciPy and Numpy.
+A simple music generation library, including a synthesizer, created from scratch using SciPy and Numpy.

 ## Design
 ### Basic Math of Musical Notes